The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Scholarship created by Bill Nikolauk and family and by 1st Community Federal Credit Union in memory of Bill's brother, Mark.
 Awarded to students who graduated from a high school in the area served by the foundation and who will be full-time students at Angelo State University.

 Dr. Ronnie Fenton Scholarship Fund

-Endowed scholarship created by Dr. Fenton's wife, JoAnna, in honor of his accomplishments as a professor at Angelo State University.
-The Scholarship is awarded to a recipient who is at least a junior at ASU, intends to become a teacher and is majoring in math, physics or chemistry.
+Endowed scholarship created by Dr. Fenton's wife, JoAnna, in honor of their 20th wedding anniversary.
+He was on the planning committee when the SAISD Foundation was created.
+Scholarship is awarded to recipeint who is at least a junior at ASU, intends to become a teacher and is majoring in math, physicis, or chemistry.

 Florence Nightingale Endowed Scholarship Fund

 Scholarship fund established by alumni of the former Shannon West Texas Memorial Hospital School of Nursing to encourage area youth to pursue careers in the field of health care in the Concho Valley area.